bearlytools/claw/README.md

 Choose Cap'n Proto when:

-- You need the absolute fastest possible de-serialization
+- You need slightly faster de-serialization
 - You can use the C++ implementation or its bindings
 - You need time-traveling RPC capabilities
-- Interfaces, groups and other features are it provides are needed
+- Interfaces, groups and other features it provides are needed
 - You need a capabilities based system

 | Benchmark           | ops/sec    | ns/op   | B/op    | allocs/op |